Welcome to Barwell Parish Council

 We are consulted by Leicestershire County Council and Hinckley and Bosworth Borough Council about planning policies.

 The Parish Council reports all problems with the roads from potholes to poor surfacing, traffic calming and road signs to Highways who then usually deal with them.

 We are consulted on changes to public footpaths and report any problems to the relevant authority.

 The Parish Council owns various pieces of land used for recreational use – Barwell Common off Dovecote Way which is used by football clubs and contains a small children's play area, Barwell Park off Stapleton Lane which contains a small children's play area, Kirkby Road Rec and Masefield Close.
 We are responsible for the grass cutting and maintenance of these sites.
 We are not responsible for the verge areas in the village.
-We have three full time grounds maintenance operatives to maintain the parks and open space up to a high standard
+We have two full time grounds maintenance operatives to maintain the parks and open space up to a high standard

 Community & Environment

 The Parish Council liaises with the local police and community warden about community needs.

 We have representatives on different committees within the village to ensure good communication.

 The Parish Council displays information about the community and upcoming meetings on its notice boards on the High Street.

 We have good connections with many of the local groups and make grants to some of these.